Ghost classes in $\mathbb{Q}$-rank two orthogonal Shimura varieties: Abstract

 \section{Abstract}

-In this article, the existence of ghost classes for the Shimura varieties associated to algebraic groups of orthogonal similitudes of signature $(2, n)$ is being studied.
+In this article, the existence of ghost classes for the Shimura varieties associated to algebraic groups of orthogonal similitudes of signature $(2, n)$ is investigated.
 We make use of the study of the weights in the mixed Hodge structures associated to the corresponding cohomology spaces and results on the Eisenstein cohomology of the algebraic group of orthogonal similitudes of signature $(1, n-1)$.
-For the values of $n = 4, 5$ the existence of ghost classes in its associated orthogonal Shimura varieties have been studied in detail.
+For the values of $n = 4, 5$ we prove the non-existence of ghost classes for most of the irreducible representations (including most of those with an irregular highest weight).
+For the rest of the cases, we prove strong restrictions on the possible weights in the space of ghost classes and, in particular, we show that they satisfy the weak middle weight property.